Yohavier/Wwizard/README.md

 ![toolbox fader](https://user-images.githubusercontent.com/40822700/172851047-c6e23df9-214a-4195-8bb4-05298748394c.PNG)
 Resets the fader in a hierarchy except for the ones, that have the text in their comments.
 This can be used for Master-Mixer Hierarchy, Interactive Music Hierachy and Actor-Mixer Hierarchy.

+## Issues
+-  Too long file names in Wwise might break the sort originals module, because it wants to create folders.